-The Council has no material contingent assets or liabilities in 2020 and 2021.
+The Council has no material contingent assets or liabilities in 2021 and 2022.

-8.3.
+7.3.
 COVID-19 pandemic outlook for the Council

-The COVID-19 pandemic will continue to impact the operations of the Council in 2021-22.
+The COVID-19 pandemic will continue to impact the operations of the Council in 2022-23.
 The key expected impacts are:

-Pursuant to the Inter-Departmental Service Agreement 2016 (as amended and extended), the service provider, the NSW Department of Customer Service and the Councils will limit social interactions.
-This results in lower than planned travel and stakeholder engagement activities.
+• Pursuant to the Inter-Departmental Service Agreement 2016, the service provider, the NSW Department of Customer Service and the Councils will limit social interactions.
+This results in lower than planned travel and stakeholder engagement activities especially in the first half of the year.

-8.4.
+7.4.
 Events after reporting period